iasebsil83/C_Files/README.txt

 This program is a simple utility library that will allow you to manipulate file a little bit easier than stdio.h does.

-A demonstration program is made in prog.c.
+A demonstration program is made in src/prog.c.

-More information about this library are available in files.c.
+More information about this library are available in src/files.c.